Profile Image

 2021-2023

-Led UX design and product strategy for venture-backed startups and enterprise clients including Facebook, Square, Slide, and Vivint.
+Led product design and strategy for venture-backed startups and enterprise clients including Facebook, Square, Slide, and Vivint.

 AI Design process